unit 20-p1

 The home has never been more important and recent research from B&Q has shown that lock down has changed the way Brits think about our homes forever, with 57% agreeing that our homes improve our lives more than ever before.
 Appointed by the brand last year, uncommon's strategic mindset celebrates life at home and the power of home improvement to change lives.
 Originally inspired by the incredible things people are doing to improve their homes to improve their lives - made even more important by the lock down - the campaign touches on the basics of our homes and reflects B&Q's role in transforming UK homes.

-It really is an incredibly broad audience.
-From first time buyers, to renovating families and even home renters.
-B&Q connects to so many different homes and even as shown in the video there were all kinds of people taking part in multiple different projects showing that you don't have to be an expert or even good at building to build something for yourself.
-This campaign relates more to the mainstream part of the population because they seek security in tried and tested brands that have been around a while and are good value for money which a lot believe B&Q is.
-A demographic audience profile defines groups based on things like age, gender, income, education and occupation.
-This also includes social status which split into six sectors which is A(upper middle class- Doctor, Banker, Lawyer), B(Middle class- Teacher, Architect, Computer programmer), C1(Lower middle class- Shop manager, Office manager, Social worker), C2(Skilled working class- Joiner, Nurse, Cook), D(Working class- Waiter, Laborer, Shop worker), E(Lowest level of substance- State pensioners, Casual or low grade workers, Unemployed, On benefits).
-I believe that B&Q can be for anything up of sector D as B&Q isn't extortionately expensive but at the same time it isn't cheap and still costs money so those in sector E may not be able to afford it.
+It really is an incredibly broad audience, from first-time buyers to renovating families and even home renters.
+B&Q connects to so many different homes, and even as shown in the video, there were all kinds of people taking part in multiple different projects, showing that you don't have to be an expert or even good at building to build something for yourself.
+This campaign relates more to the mainstream part of the population because they seek security in tried and tested brands that have been around a while and are good value for money, which a lot believe B&Q is.
+A demographic audience profile defines groups based on things like age, gender, income, education, and occupation.
+This also includes social status which split into six sectors which is A(upper middle class- Doctor, Banker, Lawyer), B(Middle class- Teacher, Architect, Computer programmer), C1(Lower middle class- Shop manager, Office manager, Social worker), C2(Skilled working class- Joiner, Nurse, Cook), D(Working class- Waiter, Labourer, Shop worker), E(Lowest level of substance- State pensioners, Casual or low grade workers, Unemployed, On benefits).
+I believe that B&Q can be for anything up to sector D, as B&Q isn't extortionately expensive, but at the same time, it isn't cheap and still costs money, so those in sector E may not be able to afford it.

 Key messages